-Dr. Douglas Wood received his undergraduate and medical degrees from Harvard University and trained in general surgery and cardiothoracic surgery at the Massachusetts General Hospital in Boston.
-He then was recruited to Seattle to lead a new section of general thoracic surgery at the UW.
+Douglas Wood, MD received his undergraduate and medical degrees from Harvard University and trained in general surgery and cardiothoracic surgery at the Massachusetts General Hospital in Boston.
+He then was recruited to Seattle to lead a new section of general thoracic surgery at UW Medicine.
 He focuses his practice in these areas where he has led the UW thoracic group to be the leading referral center for patients from all over the Pacific Northwest.

 Dr. Wood developed one of the early programs in lung volume reduction surgery (LVRS) for severe emphysema, initiating the program at UW in 1994.
 He was a major participant in the National Emphysema Treatment Trial (NETT) for which he was a co-principal investigator and wrote the surgical protocols for Medicare and the National Institutes of Health.
 The Agency for Health Research and Quality also sponsored a cost-effectiveness analysis of LVRS within the treatment trial, the largest cost-effectiveness study ever performed in a clinical study.
 He was the primary NETT clinician involved in the cost-effectiveness study; he subsequently worked directly with the Centers for Medicare and Medicaid Services (CMS) officials in developing the national coverage determinations for LVRS and the site selection criteria.